 Each module, which may be a week or a chapter or other conceptual division of a course, should also be kept as structurally similar as possible.
 It helps students orient themselves to use a similar pattern for each module, adding or removing items as appropriate but keeping items in a generally consistent order.

 The most basic pattern for an effective course provides an overview or description of what will be done, materials, practice or engagement activities, and any assessment you wish to include.
 In Canvas, that looks something like this:

 |What we are doing this week (text page)|

 |Readings and Materials (links, page ranges, videos, etc.)|

 |Assessment (graded assignments, if any)|

-One of the things to remember is that synchronous face-to-face meeting time is a precious resource in an online or hybrid course, but also one of the most precarious.
+Synchronous face-to-face meeting time is a precious resource in an online or blended course, but also one of the most precarious.
 Slow or spotty network connections can result in lag and in people dropping in and out of the meeting.
-The requirements of quarantine may take instructors or students out of physical contact for weeks at a time.
 For this reason, it’s important to rotate out as much presentation-of-material to video form as possible, save the synchronous sessions (whether by videoconference or in person) for the highest-impact interactions, and make sure extra time is left for those in case of technical issues.

 The type of course you are teaching will modify this basic pattern, of course.
 For type-specific recommendations, links to examples, and template modules you can copy into your courses, select the course type below that is most like what you will teach.